- 23 Celina Ayom Cres, Jabi 900108, Abuja

 Applicants should include the following in this section:

-Applicants should prepare and submit a proposed budget for their proposed interventions for the 2 years of October 1, 2022, to December 31, 2023.
-Budgets should consider the anticipated available funding levels stated under Section III, Funding Availability, above.
+Applicants should prepare and submit a proposed budget in accordance with their proposed interventions for the period of April 1, 2024 to October 31, 2026.

 Annexes (no page limit)